 Select Tuesday and Wednesday mornings throughout the school year

-Maximum group size per day: 3 classes (75 students)
+Maximum group size per day: Tuesday 3 classes (75 students), Wednesday 2 classes (50 students)

 Designed to correlate with Next Generation Science Standards, field trips to the Children’s Museum of Sonoma County are a memorable and educational experience.
 Our friendly, knowledgeable staff have years of experience in the field of education and have designed our field trip curriculum to promote learning through hands-on exploration and play.
 During your field trip, your students will…

-Rotate through three learning stations where students learn about science with engaging docents and immediately put concepts into practice with hands-on learning
+Rotate through two learning stations where students learn about science with engaging docents and immediately put concepts into practice with hands-on learning

 Enjoy free exploration time with their chaperones to explore and interact with exhibits throughout the museum that pique their interest